mbridak/FieldDayLogger/README.md

 ## Recent Changes

 - [23.6.9] Added server dupe check.
-Thanks @kybrjo, Bugfix: was unable to edit frequency.
+Thanks @kybrjo, Be sure to pip update the fdserver for this.
+Bugfix: was unable to edit frequency.
 Thanks @km4ack.
 - [23.5.31] Replaced some deleted stuff.
 Thanks @ATCUSA for finding it!
 - [23.5.30] Changed default multicast address from 224.1.1.1 to 239.1.1.1
 - [23.4.8] Fixed crash on setting setup.